Q. How do I apply for financial aid?

 Q. When will financial aid credit my UW Colleges account?

 Financial aid will be credited directly toward your University of Wisconsin Colleges student account to cover approved institutional charges, including tuition and fees.
 Most federal and state grant and loan programs along with UW Colleges scholarships will be applied to your account the next business day following the 10th day of classes, the financial aid census date.
-You need to finalize your class schedule by the dates above and be officially enrolled in PRISM.
+You need to finalize your class schedule by the census date for the respective term and be officially enrolled in PRISM.
 Attending a class while waitlisted does not constitute official enrollment.
 The crediting of Direct Subsidized/Unsubsidized and Parent PLUS Loans will be contingent on completion of all loan application and eligibility requirements.

-Q. What if I have more financial aid than what I owe the UW Colleges?
+Q. What if I have more financial aid than what I owe UW Colleges?

 Q. What happens if I drop a class after financial aid has been credited to my account?

 If you officially withdraw from all of your courses, the UW Colleges is required to perform a calculation called the Return of Title IV Funds which will determine the amount of financial aid you earned and the amount of financial aid you need to return/repay.
-If you withdraw from the UW Colleges during the first 60% of the term, your financial aid will be adjusted based on the calculation.
-The Student Financial Aid Office will review what charges you are responsible for and what financial aid you are eligible to receive at the time of your withdrawal.
-Your aid may be reduced or canceled based on this process and you may owe a balance to the UW Colleges.
-You will be notified by the Student Financial Aid Office as to the outcome of this process.
+If you withdraw from UW Colleges before completing 60% of the term, your financial aid will be adjusted based on the calculation.
+You will be notified by the Student Financial Aid Office as to the outcome of this process and the amount of unearned aid you owe to UW Colleges and/or the U.S. Department of Education.

 Visit Impact of Academic Withdrawal on Financial Aid for additional information.
-Also whether you officially or unofficially withdraw, you will most likely have difficulty meeting the requirements of the Satisfactory Academic Progress (SAP) Policy.
+Also whether you officially or unofficially withdraw, you will most likely have issues in meeting the requirements of the Satisfactory Academic Progress (SAP) Policy.